WildChickenUniversity/WildChickenUniversity/README.md

 The content of the admission offer is copied from Stanford as I am too lazy to write them myself.

 **No chickens were harmed during the creation of this website.**

+We are NOT affiliated with any educational institution.
+Files downloaded from WildChicken **DOES NOT** have ANY legal effect.

+Copyleft 🄯 Snorlax, no rights reserved.
+Assets have their own licenses.

 --- Chinese Version Below ---